 3.1 Device overview of the MLC family

-The series is characterized by four different receiver classes (Basic, Standard, Extended, SPG) with specific features and properties (see table below).
+The series is characterized by two different receiver classes (Basic, Standard) with certain features and properties (see table below).

 Tab.
 3.1: Device models in the series with specific features and functions